Jacob-Roberts/homelab/README.md

 > Do not use a mix of "full" words and "short" words, such as `prod`, `staging`, `dev`, `development`.
 Always use the short form.

+### Why are there multiple nodes in a region?

+If a service is a "data" service, ie: nextcloud or immich, then we want the data to be stored on a NAS rather than directly on the service.
+When we run a backup job, we don't want the data to be backed up twice.
+The only way this works is if the node is a VM rather than an LXC, but I'd rather work with LXC containers for most services.
+So there are generally two nodes, a service-only LXC node, and a VM.

 ## Traefik Labels

 When adding traefik labels, add the full `region-env-node` name to the key, but the actual host can be short.